burlachenkok/exploring-python3/python3-note.md

 ## Pointers and Object Reference Equality

-Object in Python is everything that takes memory.
+As we have said Object in Python is everything that takes memory.
 Fundamentally in Python Object equality can test in one of two types:

-**Value equality** - testing that takes a reference to objects.
-And what is tested the objects have the same content.
-The programmer can define what this means via defining `__eq__` in your class.
+**Value equality** - what is tested the objects have the same content.
+The programmer can define what this means via defining `__eq__` in user defined class.
 This operator semantically is the same as `==` in C++.

 **Identity equality** - testing when two references are referenced to the same object.
 The programmer can not determine what it means, it is defined by the language.
 Such type of equality is used during the use of operators `is`, `is not` or built-in function `id()`.